Log in

 Connect with a licensed physician online in minutes.

-How Cannabis Affects Migraines
+How Cannabis Affects Migraine Symptoms

 A 2016 study examined 121 adults with migraines who tried cannabis at their doctor’s recommendation.
 Migraine frequency decreased from 10.4 headaches per month to 4.6, a significant improvement.

-Another 2017 study found that cannabis use was an effective preventative for migraines and offered acute treatment.
+A 2017 study found that cannabis use was an effective preventative for migraines and offered acute treatment.
 This study found that patients experienced a 55% decrease in a subjective assessment of pain after using cannabis every day for three months.

-Download Free Guide to CBD
+Download Our Free Guide to CBD

 Best Ways to Use Cannabis for Migraines

 Migraines come on slowly, so the sooner you notice an attack coming on, the sooner you can take steps to prevent it.
 Smoking or vaping cannabis are two of the fastest consumption methods, as the cannabinoids enter the bloodstream via the lungs and quickly circulate throughout the body.
-After inhaling, the effects start within a few minutes and last between two and three hours.
-This can be especially useful in heading off a migraine before it gets worse or soothing symptoms when you’re mid-attack.

 Sleep is also one of the best remedies for migraines, allowing the brain to reset and rest amid an attack.
 Cannabis can help you fall asleep more quickly and let sleep work its magic.
+The THC ratio may be important here.
+Research has found that THC decreases sleep latency (i.e., how long it takes to fall asleep) but can have negative impacts on sleep overall, where CBD has been found to help patients with chronic pain sleep better.

 Best Strains for Migraines